yussufyasser/GitHub-actions-pipeline/README.md

 # 🚀 GitHub Actions Pipeline: MongoDB Deployment on AWS EKS

-This project implements a **fully automated DevOps pipeline** using GitHub Actions to deploy a scalable MongoDB-based application on AWS.
+This project implements a **fully automated DevOps pipeline** using GitHub Actions to deploy a scalable MongoDB-backed application on Amazon Web Services (AWS).
 It integrates infrastructure provisioning, configuration management, and container orchestration using the following tools:

-- **Terraform** for provisioning AWS infrastructure (EC2, VPC, Security Groups)
+- **Terraform** – to define and provision AWS infrastructure (EC2 instances, VPC, subnets, security groups)
-- **Ansible** for MongoDB installation and configuration on EC2
+- **Ansible** – to configure MongoDB and set up the environment on EC2 instances
-- **Kubernetes (EKS)** for deploying containerized applications
+- **Kubernetes (EKS)** – to deploy a containerized application within a managed cluster
-- **GitHub Actions** for CI/CD automation
+- **GitHub Actions** – to orchestrate the entire CI/CD workflow from code to production

 ---

 ## 🎯 Project Purpose

-The main goal of this project is to demonstrate and automate a real-world production-ready deployment workflow.
-This includes:
+The main objective of this project is to simulate a **production-ready deployment environment** that reflects real-world DevOps workflows.
+The focus is on:

-- Provisioning secure cloud infrastructure using code
+- **Infrastructure-as-Code (IaC)**: Enabling repeatable, scalable, and version-controlled infrastructure setup.
-- Installing and configuring MongoDB on a private EC2 instance
+- **Configuration Automation**: Seamlessly configuring MongoDB with no manual intervention.
-- Deploying microservices on AWS EKS with dynamic configuration
-- Automating the entire process through a multi-stage CI/CD pipeline

-This setup is ideal for teams looking to adopt DevOps best practices in cloud-native application delivery.
+- **Secure Deployment**: Using private EC2 instances and a Bastion host to securely access resources.
+- **Cloud-native delivery**: Deploying services into Kubernetes (AWS EKS) for portability and resilience.
+- **CI/CD Best Practices**: Leveraging GitHub Actions for multi-stage, event-driven automation.

+This project serves as a template or starting point for DevOps teams, cloud engineers, and developers aiming to:

+- Implement infrastructure provisioning pipelines
+- Automate database deployments securely
+- Deploy cloud-native applications to EKS
+- Learn DevOps and CI/CD integrations using modern tools

+---

 ## 📁 Project Structure

 ```bash
 .
 ├── ansible/